 ARA historical novel Prize

 The ARA Historical Novel Prize is the richest genre-based literary award in Australasia, thanks to our Foundation Partner, the ARA Group.
 The Prize incorporates a category for outstanding Children and Young Adult (CYA) literature, in addition to the Adult category.
 As such, after just three years of operation, the ARA Historical Novel Prize is worth a total of $100,000 in prize monies.
 The Prize awards $50,000 to the Adult category winner, with an additional $5,000 awarded to each of the remaining two shortlisted authors.
 In the CYA category, the winner receives $30,000, while the two short listers receive $5,000 each.
-Entries are now open for the 2022 ARA Historical Novel Prize, and will close at 5pm (AEST) on 15 June 2022.
-For more information about the 2022 Prize, subscribe to our newsletter to hear news of the results.
+Entries for the 2023 ARA Historical Novel Prize are now closed.
+Subscribe to our newsletter to hear news of the results.